ericchu94/chat/documentation/issues.md

 ## States
 * Each issues has 2 possible states: open, and closed
-* A issue should be closed only after it is completely done
+* An issue should be closed only after it is completely done
-* A issue can be reopened if it is not finished
+* An issue can be reopened if it is not finished

 ## Assignees
 * Each issue can be assigned to at most 1 person